marveldylan/u3_lesson_sequelize_migrations/README.md

 SELECT * FROM "Users";
 ```

-COol.
+Cool.
 So now you have one last change you'd like to make to your database.
 You want to have `email` be required (no nulls).
 That means we need to create a migration to change our already existing `email` column to not allow nulls.

 ```sh
 npx sequelize-cli migration:generate --name change-email-to-not-allow-nulls